bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ### Enable Public Page for the App?

 Enable this option if you wish to create a public install page (with long and random URL) and share it with those not registered on Bitrise.
+You can disable it any time:

+* either moving the toggle to the left in your Build's `APPS & ARTIFACTS`
+* or setting the step input field to `false`

+If you disable this function for the app, then only your app's team members will be able to install the app from Bitrise!

 If you disable this option, the `Notify: Emails` option will be ignored and the `Notify: User Roles` users will receive the build's URL instead of the public page's URL!

+Opening this link you’ll see a base description of the App (title, version, size, supported devices) and an `Install` button if you visit the page from an iOS or Android device (depending on the app’s platform of course).

 You can access this URL, if you head over to your generated build's `APPS & ARTIFACTS` tab and find the .ipa/APK file.
 View online as shown below or download it to your local computer!